Human anatomy atlases, a micro-anatomy atlasm a first aid atlas.

 Animal Diversity Web:

-Species accounts and taxonomic data for a wide array of animal species.
+Species accounts and taxonomic data for animal species.
 Higher taxa have overview entries.
-Maintained by University of Michigan’s Museum of Zoology.
+Maintained by Univ of Mich’s Museum of Zoology.

 Consortium of California Herbaria: